Justmaister/Data-Enginering-Stock-Project/README.md

 ## Project Description
 - This Project is a case study for a start-up, that track the evolution of the stock ratios as well las the financial statements of the stock companies.
-- The aim of this project is to create an ETL procces, on the stock data, to answer some different questions that an investing company could have in order to take decisions more accurated.
+- The aim of this project is to create an **ETL procces with AWS cloud resources**, on the stock data, to answer some different questions that an investing company could have in order to take decisions more accurated.
-- The data and metadata about the stoks comes from a Stock web page that conatins information realted with the stock market (news, stock prices, financial statements, and a lot more) called [Financial Modeling Prep] that has an Rest API with a lot of stock information.
+- The data and metadata about the stoks comes from a Stock web page that conatins information realted with the stock market (news, stock prices, financial statements, and a lot more) called [Financial Modeling Prep] that has an **Rest API** with a lot of stock information.

 ## Architecture